WaelTarek162/Peep-chat-app/README.md

 # Peep chat

-chat application using flutter and firebase
+chat application using flutter , RESTful API , simple UI and many Animations.

 ## application start with login screen if it's first time to use our app